hanabi/hanabi.github.io/Reference.md

 ### The Reverse Finesse

-* In a normal *Finesse*, you would give a clue to a player who comes after the player blind playing a card.
+* In a normal *Finesse*, you would give a clue to a player who comes after the player blind-playing a card.
 If you give a *Finesse* clue to someone who gets to have a turn **before** the blind-play occurs, it is called a *Reverse Finesse*.
 This is more complicated than a normal *Finesse* and is harder to see.
 * Because *Reverse Finesses* exist as a strategy, before playing any cards, players should always check out everyone's *Finesse Position*.
 If a card in someone's *Finesse Position* is playable and "matches" the clue, then **they need to defer playing the clued card** for at least one go-around and wait to see what happens.
 * If the player with the "matching" card blind-plays it, then it means that the clued card is the next card in the chain.
 For example, on the first turn of a 3-player game:
   * Alice clues Bob red, which touches his red 2.